-Boston’s rich and captivating history is evident through its many nicknames—Beantown, The Cradle of Liberty, Athens of America, The Hub, The Puritan City… the list goes on.
-Take in some of its colonial gems and fascinating heritage along with the city’s vibrant culture and arts scene in this 2-day Boston itinerary, perfect for a weekend visit.
+Boston’s rich and captivating history is evident through its many nicknames—Beantown, The Cradle of Liberty, Athens of America, The Puritan City… the list goes on.
+Take in some of its colonial heritage, vibrant culture and arts scene in this 2-day Boston itinerary – perfect for a weekender.
 The compact nature of Boston makes it great for getting around on foot, so strap on some comfy shoes and let’s go exploring!
+For a New England road trip including Boston, see this itinerary.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.